North Dakota CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

 North Dakota's 50% assessment ratio and moderate tax rates keep property tax CAM components manageable.
-Energy sector fluctuations can drive commercial vacancy changes in western North Dakota — monitor occupancy for gross-up implications.
+Energy sector swings can change commercial vacancy in western North Dakota.
+Monitor occupancy for gross-up implications.

 Reconciliation Timing Requirements